Cold storage: traders shift oil products out of tanks as short-term demand soars

 Backwardation refers to a market where prices for prompt-loading cargoes are higher than for months further out, making storage uneconomical.

-The trader, who declined to be identified as he was not authorized to speak with media, added that his firm had recently decided not to renew a short-term storage lease.
+The trader, who declined to be identified as he was not authorised to speak with media, added that his firm had recently decided not to renew a short-term storage lease.

 The Asian gasoil and fuel oil markets have been backwardated for most of this year.